-Currently, color prints made from digital files are not considered preservation quality, and there are no standards for longevity regarding digital images.
+Currently, color prints made from digital files are not considered preservation quality, and it is difficult to ensure long-term preservation of and access to the digital images themselves without a formal digital preservation program.
 There are ways of creating long-lasting prints, however, by understanding the materials employed and controlling the conditions under which the prints are stored.
 The three most important factors that affect the life of a digital print are the quality of materials used such as the colorant (dye vs. pigment) and paper; the combination of materials used; and afterwards, the storage and display of the prints.

 Digital artists can use many output devices to create their work.
 The most common ones include the digital photo process, dye sublimation, electrography, and the inkjet, which came into significant use in 1998.